broadinstitute/depmap-portal/breadbox/docs/terminology.md

 _In the terminology definitions below, we reference the example of one of DepMap’s CRISPR gene dependency datasets.
 This dataset is a matrix of continuous numeric values.
 Each row in the dataset represents a DepMap model (cell line), and each column represents a gene.
 Each value in the matrix contains a “dependency score” describing the effect of the CRISPR knockout of a given gene in the given cell line._

 **Datasets**: The concept of a dataset in Breadbox represents a single file of data which may be used interactively in the portal.
 Most of the datasets in breadbox map onto a downloadable file in the DepMap Portal.
+* **Tabular Dataset**: A dataset which generally stores metadata for a given dimension type.
+Each table of metadata must have at least an “ID” column and a “label” column.
+Examples of labels would be gene names (for the “gene” entity), or cell line names (for the “depmap_model” entity).
+* For example, the “depmap_model” dimension type has a table of metadata.
+This metadata includes things like the “depmap_id” (a stable identifier of cell lines in the depmap project), “label” (which is a human readable cell line name), “OncotreeLineage”, “OncotreePrimaryDisease”, etc.
+* **Matrix Dataset**: A dataset which contains a matrix of continuous numeric values.
+This matrix is indexed by two “dimension types”.
+The column index is typically referred to as the “feature type” and the row index is referred to as the “sample type”.
+* **Dataset Given ID**: (also known as dataset.name in the legacy portal codebase) is a human-readable label which refers to a dataset.
+This is distinct from dataset ID's which are opaque UUIDs.
+The given IDs are used for datasets which get updated over time, but are always expected to represent the latest version of some "data".
+Each version will get a distinct dataset_id, but the given_id will always allow the latest version to be retrieved.

 **Identifier type**: Breadbox is able to use multiple types of identifiers - commonly referred to as "IDs" (aka "given IDs") and "labels".
 * **Given IDs**: A commonly used identifier which is stable over time and sometimes shared with users.
 For example, this might include depmap model ids (aka the "ACH ID"), gene entrez ids, etc. .
 These are sometimes also called "feature ids" or "sample ids" depending on which axis they are being used to index.